 Up until 3 years ago the disease wasn’t a major concern in Nicaragua.
 Since then the warmer conditions have allowed La Roya to multiply, destroying so much of the crop that estimates predict that by 2050, 80% of the coffee harvest will be lost.
 Where the coffee industry accounted for 20% of the countries GDP, now many workers and farmers have resorted to picking fallen beans from the ground in an attempt to earn enough money for a meal.

 Coffee rust – Source: Howard F. Schwartz, Colorado State University, Bugwood.org

 Berry Borer Beetle

-As if local farmers didn’t have enough to deal with, the Berry Borer Beetle is compounding the problem by laying their eggs in the coffee berries that either, destroys the coffee bean, or lowers its value and quality of coffee produced.
+As if local farmers didn’t have enough to deal with, the Berry Borer Beetle is compounding the problem by laying their eggs in the coffee berries that either, destroy the coffee bean, or lowers the value and quality of coffee produced.

-Until the 1980’s the pest was resigned to a few small pockets throughout the world, but with the increase in temperature the beetle has spread at a remarkable rate.
-Scientists have found that the beetle can’t reproduce at temperature below 68 degrees.
+Until the 1980s the pest was resigned to a few small pockets throughout the world, but with the increase in temperature, the beetle has spread at a remarkable rate.
+Scientists have found that the beetle can’t reproduce at temperatures below 68 degrees.
 Historically, the mountainsides with their rich volcanic soil were too cool for the Berry Borer Beetle.
 As temperatures have risen, the pest has spread up the mountainside where it’s caused widespread devastation to coffee yields.